BASEforHANK/BASEtoolbox.jl/docs/src/index.md

 ```
 In the background, this calls [`BASEforHANK.PerturbationSolution.LinearSolution_estim()`](@ref), which only updates the Jacobian entries that regard the **aggregate** model.
 (Note that both [`BASEforHANK.PerturbationSolution.LinearSolution()`](@ref) and [`BASEforHANK.PerturbationSolution.LinearSolution_estim()`](@ref) call [`BASEforHANK.PerturbationSolution.SolveDiffEq()`](@ref) to obtain a solution to the linearized difference equation.)

-This model update step takes about 200ms on a standard computer for a medium size resolution.
+This model update step takes about 100ms on a standard computer for the medium size resolution used as a default in the example code.

 ### Estimation of model parameters
 Having obtained `SteadyResults` `sr_reduc` and `LinearResults` `lr_reduc`, the command